GoogleCloudPlatform/mongodb-docker/3/README.md

 kubectl expose pod some-mongo --name some-mongo-27017 \
   --type LoadBalancer --port 27017 --protocol TCP
 ```

+For information about how to retain your database across restarts, see [Use a persistent data volume](#use-a-persistent-data-volume-kubernetes).

 See [Configurations](#configurations-kubernetes) for how to customize your MongoDB service instance.